IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/index.rst

 - Press :kbd:`Shift` + :kbd:`Spacebar` to open the tool shortcut menu for quick access.
 - The Quick Favorites menu (:kbd:`Q`) allows you to gather your most-used tools for easy access.

-BlenderBIM integrates its tools seamlessly into this system, adding BIM-specific functionality while maintaining consistency with Blender's interface.
+Bonsai integrates its tools seamlessly into this system, adding BIM-specific functionality while maintaining consistency with Blender's interface.

 Tool Settings Access
 --------------------